Published on February 20th, 2019 | by FII Reader0

 Aviation Wellbeing Conference Dublin

 AvioFit is delighted to host the first ever Aviation Wellbeing Conference at the Irish Aviation Authority on 25th April 2019.
 We are proud to have created a completely new platform in conceptuality and purpose.
 AvioFit’s journey began in 2016 when our founder Valentina Fitzpatrick, decided to create a new programme for aviation personnel.
-She used her experience as Cabin Crew and the inherent mental & physical challenges of the Cabin Crew lifestyle and environment as a point of reference to found AvioFit, a specialised consultancy which focuses on supporting employee wellbeing to ensure desired performance.
+She used her experience as Cabin Crew and the inherent mental & physical challenges of the Cabin Crew lifestyle and environment as a point of reference to found AvioFit, a specialised consultancy which focuses on supporting employee wellbeing to ensure desired performance, occasionally with the help of softwares like the best time tracking app

 “ I have always been passionate about aviation and I have been fortunate to have worked on the front lines of this industry.
 It was through this experience where I have faced some of the challenges associated with the cabin environment and the lifestyle of flying.
 This personal experience has ultimately empowered and encouraged me to found AvioFit”. – Valentina Fitzpatrick